Actarr/Act/readme.md

 ### CURRENT VERSION: v1.8.1.1 *(Update 64)* [1.9.32.21] - April 14th, 2020
 ```
 LAST TWO UPDATES OF MAJOR VERSION:
+ROLLED BACK TO 1.8.1.1.
+1.8.2 - too obtrusive (thanks for Feedback)

 1.8.1.1 - Fixed more bugs (now at ~92%) - Fixed the unread messages dividers.
 Videos/Youtube now supported in new embed design, adjustments to colours.